raj0926/gdeltr2/readme.md

     -   `get_urls_gkg_15_minute_log` - retrieves GKG 15 minute capture logs; data begins February 18th, 2015 for the three table types
         -   gkg: This is the full gkg data set and contains columns that may require further data tidying tying to a **GKG Record ID**
         -   export: This data replicates the output contained in the GDELT event table for processed documents tying to a **Global Event ID**
-        -   mentions: This data contains information surrounding the processed events, including sources, tone, location within a doucment and this tying to a **Global Event ID**
+        -   mentions: This data contains information surrounding the processed events, including sources, tone, location within a document and this tying to a **Global Event ID**
     -   `get_urls_gkg_daily_summaries` - retrieves daily gkg capture logs; data begins in April of 2013.
     -   Each day contains a count file and the full gkg output.
     -   `get_data_gkg_day_summary()` retrieves GKG daily summary data for specified date(s), this captures *count files* by `is_count_file = T`
     -   `get_data_gkg_days_detailed()` - retrieves GKG data from the data cached every 15 minutes for specified date(s) for a given table.
 The table can be one of `c('gkg', 'export', 'mentions')`.
-This function may require significant bandwith and memory given the potential file sizes.
+This function may require significant bandwidth and memory given the potential file sizes.

 #### <strong>Tidying Functions</strong>